 |Deep-fried catfish-Classic-Southern dish.
 Photo credit: The Catfish Institute.|

-Channel catfish is one of the most popular freshwater fish eaten in the Southern states of US.
-Cornmeal coated, deep-fried catfish is served with hushpuppies, coleslaw and tarte sauce and lemon slices.
+Channel catfish is one of the most popular freshwater fish eaten in the Southern states of the US.
+Cornmeal-coated, deep-fried catfish is served with hushpuppies, coleslaw tarte sauce, and lemon slices.

 It is also prepared delicious soups, chowder, stews, and curries.

 Popular value-added catfish products include fish cakes, pies, nuggets, fish balls, and patties.

 The mean methyl-mercury concentration in common carp is 0.024 ppm.
 Accordingly, the U.S. FDA's final guidelines on how much fish expectant as well as breastfeeding mothers can eat, along with lists of specific options that are safe or should be avoided, place it in "the best choice" category.
 By this yardstick, they can consume 2-3 servings (8-12 ounces) of this fish per week.

 Some processing units have been known to soak catfish fillets in sodium tripolyphosphate solution to add moisture and weight, resulting in an inferior product.
 Buyers should avoid fillets that are brown or gray in color.
 (Medical disclaimer).